lanl/scout/README.md

     provided flags will be passed to CMake as part of the configuration run.
 Full details of this using this option are currently beyond the scope of this document.

+### Acknowledgements

+The Scout language and its supporting research activties are funded by the United States Departement of Energy, Office of Science, [Office of Advanced Scientific Computing Research](http://science.energy .gov/ascr/) and overseen by Dr. Lucy Nowell.